 Lofoten’s Past – Historic Villages & Museums

 Several of Lofoten’s most beautiful fishing villages no longer have an active fishing industry.
 And while some people still live here, these villages have become incredibly popular with tourists.
-Some have officially become museums, while others have put up ticketing booths and parking lots to try to control the flow of visitors.
+Some have officially become museums, while others have set up ticketing booths and parking lots to control visitors’ flow.

-Most Lofotens museums are so-called open-air museums where you can wander around and explore the surroundings, have a peek inside an old fisherman’s cabin or shop, and catch a glimpse of how daily life used to be here.
+Most Lofotens museums are open-air museums where you can wander around and explore the surroundings, peek inside an old fisherman’s cabin or shop, and catch a glimpse of how daily life used to be here.

 17. Charming Nusfjord

-Nusfjord is not a museum, but you need to buy a visitor ticket if you’re here on a day trip.
-It is one of the most famous and picturesque villages in Lofoten and one of our absolute favorites.
+Nusfjord is not a museum, but you must buy a visitor ticket if you’re on a day trip.
+It is one of Lofoten’s most famous and picturesque villages and one of our absolute favorites.

 We spent a couple of days in Nusfjord and stayed at the most beautiful rorbu we have ever seen in Lofoten – Nusfjord Arctic Resort.